kuredoro/devops/CI.md

 ## Clean the workspace after a job is done

-In a Jenkinsfile be sure to add a post step `post { clean ws }` to make sure the data created during the build will be erased.
+In a Jenkinsfile be sure to add a post step `post { cleanWs() }` to make sure the data created during the build will be erased.
 Otherwise, you might face storage shortange.